ketpradh/UFOs/README.md

 - The filter search is an exact search provided for input fields, so any typos may result in incorrect filtering and user reporting.
 - The filter search does not perform any error handling for the input fields, if the user enters an incorrect format for the input values.
 ### Recommendations
 - The javascript function used for filtering should handle the user input for typos and provide a perhaps wildcard('*') search to make the user experience better.
+This can be done by using string contains() function or by the use of Regular expressions.
+Perhaps relaxed search using '==' operators can also be used instead of '==='.
 - The script should also include error handling such as provide the user with an error message if the input field format is incorrect.
+Additional validation for the format of the input fields can be added.

 Example- If the user enters the date format as 2010/1/1 instead of 1/1/2010 by mistake.
 This can result in incorrect results.
 - The script can be made flexible so that the filter works on entering the filter criteria and without user having to hit the Enter key everytime.